zolex/vom/README.md

 You may have noticed, that some property attributes have arguments while others don't.
 For all details on that, head to the [full documentation](https://zolex.github.io/vom/).

-### Now, do I need this?

-If there is any difference between the data structure of your input and your application's models, VOM may be a good choice to avoid writing and maintaining code, but instead just add some PHP attributes.

-> [!NOTE]
-> If you need to inject data into your entities that already is in a structure matching your models, this library can be used but may be an overhead.
-In this scenario you could simply utilize a standard [Symfony normalizer](https://symfony.com/doc/current/components/serializer.html#normalizers).

 ## Documentation

 The [full documentation](https://zolex.github.io/vom/) is available on github pages.